Franky1/FreeCAD-Weekly-Updater/README.md

 ## Issues :warning:

-Only supports Windows 11 with `x86_64` architecture, not compatible with other operating systems or architectures yet.
+Only supports Windows 11 with `x86_64` arch, not compatible with other OS or architectures yet.

 ## Installation :inbox_tray: